(Translate this site)

 Then the all-too-short but loud peace was dispelled.

-He might even get some pure sympathy votes in some future election after having his son tragically assassinated like this...
+He might even get some pure sympathy votes in some future election, after having his son tragically assassinated like this...

 "Where?"
-I'd made a few jumps with Shadow before-- including one doozy only maybe me and half a dozen other living souls knew about.
+I'd made a few jumps with Shadow before-- including one doozy only me and maybe half a dozen other living souls knew about.
 Most of my jumps though had been due to pure accident, by running too fast over roads either too familiar or too unfamiliar to me.
-Yeah, I realize that sounds odd.
-The unfamiliar part's easy to understand: but the familiar?
+Yeah, I realize that sounds odd; the unfamiliar part's easy to understand: but the familiar?
 How does that happen?

 "Do a 180 and go back," Dennis told me.

-"Now cut across the median," Dennis ordered.
+"Now cut across the median here," Dennis directed at a certain spot.

 "Yeah.
 You better floor it now."